Sagar-Satra/Group-Study-Application/README.md

 > - User behavior and Pokémon progression are randomized for demonstration purposes
 > - Time is accelerated (seconds represent minutes)
 > - UI icons may render differently across operating systems (Windows vs macOS)
+> - Admin can join the room even if the capacity is full

 <table>
 <tr>